acmoles/portfolio/portfolio/projects/toucanbox.md

 ### What went well

-This project's collaborative research and discovery phase had a transformational effect on the broader organisation.
+The collaborative research and discovery phase had a transformational effect on the broader organisation.
 In response to the challenges and insights uncovered, other teams rolled out significant changes to their business processes and activities, adopting a 'product mindset'.

  <!-- in areas such as marketing, customer service and operations.